 - Covers ‘off the shelf’ items like nutrition products, continence products, colostomy bags and dressing aids.

-- Can also cover small, low risk and low cost adaptive equipment - things like a walker, sensory equipment, kettle stabiliser, modified cutlery or apps for your tablet or smartphone.
-Click here to find out more about tablets and other tech.
+- Can also cover small, low risk and low cost assistive equipment - things like a walker, sensory equipment, kettle stabiliser, modified cutlery or apps for your tablet, smartphone and in some cases an iPad or tablet.

 - Can also fund costs for an assistance dog, such as pet insurance and grooming services.

 - Can also fund Auslan or services with an interpreter.

 - An Occupational Therapist can help you determine what you need.

 - Provides support for you to participate in community, social and recreational activities.